schorsch3000/MarQuett/Readme.md

 See https://github.com/bartoszbielawski/LEDMatrixDriver#pin-selection for more information

+### Change Ideas

+- Use `ledMatrix/all` instead of `ledMatrix` as a prefix for global topics so `ledMatrix/all/#` matches all global topics

 ### Extension Ideas

 - WS2812 LED (one or more?) for quick signalling
 - acoustic output via piezo element for signalling
-- some push buttons for remote feedback or for local display control
+- some push buttons for remote feedback or for local display control (cycle next, acknowledge, etc.)